CloudBoltSoftware/terraform-provider-onefuse/docs/data-sources/onefuse_ipam_record.md

 # onefuse_dns_policy Data Source

-Description of what this resource does, with links to official app/service documentation.
+Use this resource to lookup Policy ID by Policy Name.

 ## Example Usage